codemaster004/RL-Trader/docs/Mathematical Foundations of Reinforcement Learning used in RL Trading.md

 - $t$ refers to the current step in the episode (e.g., trading day number 32).

 ## Action - $a$
 Now that we’ve defined what a **state** is, the next key concept is an **action**.
 In a stock trading scenario, actions are decisions that the agent (our trading bot) can take at each time step.

 Let’s keep things simple and define three basic actions:
 - `Buy` - purchase a shares of stock
 - `Sell` - sell a shares of stock
 - `Hold` - do nothing, wait and see

 So, for example, if considering the state from above, bot's action could be:
 $$
-a_t​=Buy
+a_t =Buy
 $$
 where:
 - $a_t$ represents the agent’s action at time step $t$.

 ## Reward - $r$
 Once the agent takes an action, the environment needs to respond.
 This response is called a **reward**, and it's how the agent learns whether the action was good or bad.

 In trading, reward could be defined in many ways, what I picked is:
 - When agent bought shares, reward at each time step $t$ is the difference between `CurrentPrice` and `PriceWhenBought` - this way, when the price goes up agent gets a positive reward, or negative when the price drops.